What is retreat life like?

 — Since there are few structured sitting periods at the Forest Refuge, no bell is rung in the meditation hall.
 You may want to bring a silent watch or clock there, to keep track of time.

 — Insect repellent and/or head net.
-During spring and summer you may want to bring insect repellent and a head net to protect yourself from Massachusetts’ especially-carnivorous, biting insects.
+During spring and summer you may want to bring insect repellent and a head net to protect yourself.
 Please remember, however, that strong-smelling repellent should not be worn in the meditation hall.
-(A limited number of head nets are available for shared use.)

 — Your own meditation cushion or bench.
 InsightLA provides a basic zabuton (mat) and zafu (cushion) for you, in the meditation hall.
 Chairs are available for those who cannot sit on a cushion.
 Please bring any extra meditation props you may need, such as additional cushions, a meditation stool, a shawl or throw rug.